dnv-opensource/mlfmu/README.md

 ```

 4. Compile FMU:

 ```sh
 mlfmu build --interface-file Interface.json --model-file model.onnx
 ```

-or if the files is in the current working directory:
+or if the files are in your current working directory:

 ```sh
 mlfmu build
 ```